RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

    It almost appears like compound words in English fall on a continuous spectrum between "should be considered one word" and "should be considered two words".
 Words like lowpass would be at the "one word" end and words like "sample rate" more near the "two words" end.
 That makes it difficult to opt for one single consistent rule.
+Up to now, I kinda was just winging it and decided on a case by case basis but it seems like having a consistent rule in place may be a good idea.

 Ideas for abbreviations: